SinTan1729/chhoto-url/README.md

 ```
 docker build . -t chhoto-url --build-arg target=<desired-target>
 ```
+Make sure that the desired target is a `musl` one, since the docker image is built from `scratch`.
 For cross-compilation, take a look at the `Makefile`.
 It builds and pushes for `linux/amd64`, `linux/aarch64` and `linux/arm/v7` architectures.
 For any other architectures, open a discussion, and I'll try to help you out.
 1. Run the image